 Narrative Change

-Sundance Institute | The Asian American Foundation Fellowship and Collab Scholarship
+Sundance Institute | The Asian American Foundation Fellowship and Scholarship

-The “Sundance Institute | The Asian American Foundation Fellowship and Collab Scholarship” provides AAPI artists working in film and television with professional development opportunities and community building with like-minded creatives and mentors.
-This program supports artists across the spectrum of their career from emerging artists to more established ones with the goal of meaningfully increasing AAPI representation in independent media.
+The “Sundance Institute | The Asian American Foundation Fellowship and Collab Scholarship” Asian American, Native Hawaiian, and Pacific Islander (AANHPI) artists working in film and television with professional development resources and opportunities to connect with peers and mentors.

 Read the press release here.